xgeovanedamasceno/frontend-react-jsonplaceholder-todolist/README.md

     - Fetch API
     - Set routes
 4. Tests
+    - Usually each test should import:
+        - '@testing-library/jest-dom'
+        - { render, screen } from '@testing-library/react'
 5. Style and Design
 6. Deploy

+# Notes

+- How to reset or unstage on git?
+    - git reset

 # Getting Started with Create React App